-Beleaguered Whirlpool president David Swift has resigned after running the company's North American operations for nearly six years.
-He has been succeeded by the man he originally replaced, Michael Todman, who had since headed Whirlpool's European and global businesses.
+Benton Harbor, Mich. – Beleaguered Whirlpool president David Swift has resigned after running the company’s North American operations for nearly six years.
+He has been succeeded by the man he originally replaced, Michael Todman, who has since headed Whirlpool’s European and global businesses.

 “Dave Swift has contributed a great deal to our company during his five and a half years at Whirlpool,” said chairman/CEO Jeff Fettig in a statement.
 “Dave played a critical leadership role in overseeing the successful integration of the Maytag business into our company.
 Given that this integration is now largely complete, I respect Dave’s decision to now pursue his long-term career aspirations outside of our company.
 I appreciate Dave’s contribution to the success of Whirlpool.”

-Swift, an industry outsider whose background was in marketing, joined Whirlpool as executive VP/North America in 2001 after 20 years with Eastman Kodak.
+Swift, an industry outsider with a background in marketing, joined Whirlpool as executive VP/North America in 2001 after 20 years with Eastman Kodak.

 Todman is being succeeded as president of Whirlpool International by Paulo F.M.O.
 Periquito, currently a corporate executive VP and president of Whirlpool Latin America.